The Plan is influenced by wider global, national and local priorities as highlighted below.

 Cumbria is one of five Local Nature Recovery Strategy (LNRS) Pilot areas.
 The purpose of the Local Nature Recovery Strategy is to restore and link up habitats to deliver a bigger, better and more joined up nature network.
 This has tested our approach to developing the strategic framework for nature’s recovery in the county.
 It has produced a prototype strategy and the partners and stakeholders involved across the County have for the first time in more than 20 years, an agreed prioritised statement of where nature can potentially be restored for the benefit of everyone.

-In January 2018 Government published the “A Green Future: Our 25 year Plan to Improve the Environment” which seeks to leave the environment in a better state than we found it.
-It sets out its plan to improve the UK’s air and water quality and protect the many threatened plants, trees and wildlife species.
-It sets out a series of targets and goals which will have direct and indirect impacts on the Lake District.
+In January 2018 Government published the “A Green Future: Our 25 year Plan to Improve the Environment” aiming to leave the environment in a better state than we found it.
+It set out its plan to improve the UK’s air and water quality and protect the many threatened plants, trees and wildlife species.
+It set out a series of targets and goals which will have direct and indirect impacts on the Lake District.

 The Environment Bill 2020 aims to bring into UK law environmental protections and recovery.
 The Agricultural Act 2020 also sets out a framework for how farmers and land managers in England could be rewarded in the future, under the Environmental Land Management scheme, with public money for “public goods” – such as better air and water quality, thriving wildlife, soil health, or measures to reduce flooding and tackle the effects of climate change.

-While there is still much uncertainty over the exact design and implementation arrangements for this promising new approach to agriculture and the environment, our Plan will aim to identify actions to support our farmers and nature recovery in this new context.
+While there is still much uncertainty over the exact design and implementation arrangements for this promising new approach to agriculture and the environment, our Plan aims to identify actions to support our farmers and nature recovery in this new context.

-There have been a number of successes that we have delivered through the current Management Plan including:
+There have been a number of successes that we have progressed via delivery of the 2015-2020 Management Plan including:

-When the Lake District was inscribed by UNESCO in 2017 it listed nine recommendations which we need to consider.
-These recommendations are addressed through the strategies and the actions addressing the key challenges set out in this Plan.
+When the Lake District was inscribed by UNESCO in 2017 it listed nine recommendations which we needed to consider.
+These recommendations have been, and some continue to be, addressed through the strategies and the actions addressing the key challenges set out in the current 2020-2026 Plan.

 We published our Visitor travel in the Lake District: A 2040 vision in 2018 with the aim to catalyse transformational change in the way people get to and around the Lake District.